otheiner/thread_art/README.md

 The class itself is in a string_art.py file and notebook tutorial.ipynb demonstrates the basic functionality.
 File development_notebook.ipynb is my notebook that I used for development and debugging.

-Here is the example of an original image:
+Here is the example of an image that I decided to turn into string art:

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/photo.png" width="450">